 My Place to Play Project in collaboration with Tusla and CYPSC.
-It aims to enhance parent-baby interactions and children’s physical (tummy time), emotional (sense of safety, wellbeing and belonging), cognitive and language development for infants living in homeless/emergency/overcrowded accommodation.
+It aims to enhance parent-baby interactions and children’s physical (tummy time), emotional (sense of safety, well-being and belonging), cognitive and language development for infants living in homeless/emergency/overcrowded accommodations.

 Rethink Ireland Innovate Fund for the ‘From Couch to Screen’ project, provides professional qualifications in Home Visiting through